ycjungSubhuman/mnist-classification/README.md

 `python3 test.py`

-This will print classificatino accuracy on MNIST test set with model loaded from the latest checkpoint in `checkpoint/` directory.
+This will print classification accuracy on MNIST test set with model loaded from the latest checkpoint in `checkpoint/` directory.

 ## Running training from scratch